nextauthjs/next-auth/www/docs/v1/auth-v1.md

 To use oAuth you need to configure environment variables with ID and secret and configure the service accordingly.

-This project comes pre-configured to handle Facebook, Google and Twitter oAuth if you provide the ID and sercret for the service via environment variables.
+This project comes pre-configured to handle Facebook, Google and Twitter oAuth if you provide the ID and secret for the service via environment variables.

 You can pass them on the command line or put them in `.env` file which will be loaded at startup (see [.env.example](https://github.com/iaincollins/next-auth/blob/master/example/.env.example) for an example).